 Extensive experiments demonstrate that our MBT model offers significant improvement over the transformer on machine translation tasks.
-On IWSLT 2014 German-English dataset, it outperforms the transformer by 1.5 BLEU under 100M Mult-Adds, while on WMT 2014 English-German dataset, MBT surpasses the transformer by 0.9 BLEU under 500M Mult-Adds and 1.1 BLEU under 100M Mult-Adds.
+On IWSLT 2014 German-English, it outperforms the transformer by 1.5 BLEU under 100M Mult-Adds; on WMT 2014 English-German, it surpasses the transformer by 0.7 BLEU under 500M Mult-Adds and 1.2 BLEU under 100M Mult-Adds; on WMT 2014 English-French, it also achieves consistent improvements over the transformer: 1.1 BLEU under 500M Mult-Adds and 1.3 BLEU under 100M Mult-Adds.

 Guided by our design insights, our manually-designed MBT also achieves 0.4 higher BLEU than the AutoML-based Evolved Transformer (So et al., 2019) which requires more than 250 GPU years to search, emitting as much carbon as five cars in their lifetimes (see Figure 1b).
 It indicates that AutoML is not panacea: careful analysis and design insights (i.e., removing bottleneck, specialized heads) can effectively prune the search space and improve the sample efficiency.